Our Updated Tutorial on How to Set a Start Page in Your Browser & More

 In the General section that opens click on Home on the menu on the left.
 Then next to “Homepage and new windows” select “Custom URLs…” and type in the URL (web address) of the site you want to use as your Firefox start (home) page.
 You can also navigate to the page or pages you want to use as your start page or pages and click on “Use current pages”.
 Additionally, you can use any of your Firefox bookmarks as your start page or pages.

-How to set a start page in the new Microsoft Edge
+How to set a start page in Microsoft Edge

-To set a home page in Microsoft Edge, follow the instructions below:
+To set up a start/home page in Microsoft Edge, follow the instructions below:

 - Click on Edge’s settings icon (3 dots).
 From the drop-down settings menu select “Settings”.

-From the “Settings” menu, click to select “On startup”.
+From the “Settings” menu, click to select “Start, home and new tabs”.

 And remember, you can add more than one page for Edge to open at startup.
 But don’t go crazy here – the more you add, the slower Edge will open.
 Try to limit your start pages to two or three at the most.